 • Stop limit

 Webull’s app combines OTO and OCO into an OTOCO order.
-It has other advanced orders such as stop limit and trailing.
+It also includes other advanced orders like stop limit and trailing.

 Winner: Schwab